YasserHassan03/RISCV-CPU/README.md

 ### PC Module

 The PC module is clocked, meaning that PC next becomes PC on the rising edge of the next clock cycle.
-The instruction memory is byte addressed so every cycle, pc increments by 4 as one word, is 4 bytes.
-PC decides which memory instruction is being read from the ROM which has $2^{28}$ memory locations.
-We implemented a wire called PC target which is used when doing branches or jumps, to tell PC where to jump/branch to.
+The instruction memory is little endian byte addressed so every cycle, PC increments by 4 as one word (4 bytes).
+PC decides which memory instruction is being read from the ROM which we set to have $2^{28}$ memory locations as the compiler throws an error for anything higher.
+We implemented a wire called PCtarget which is used when doing branches or jal, to tell PC where to jump/branch to .
-The Pc decides whether to jump to a location or increment by four as usual through a mux which has inputs PC target and PC + 4 and a select jump reg, which goes high (thus selecting PC target) when doing a jump/branch.
+The PC decides whether to jump to a location or increment by four as usual through a mux which has inputs PCtarget and PC + 4 and a select PCsrc, which goes high (thus selecting PC target) when doing a jump/branch.

 Once we read from the ROM, the output of PC module is a concatenation of PC instructions to form a word therefore making a full instruction.
 The instruction is then sent to the control, sign extend and ALU units.